varham/cleanx/README.md

 Cleanx is a tool for cleaning Linux log files.
 It has three differrent mods - configuration mode, soft delete mode and grave delete mode.
 # INSTALLATION
-You can download cleanx by cloning Git repository:
+You can download cleanx by cloning Git repository: git clone https:/github.com/varham/cleanx

-'''
- git clone https:/github.com/varham/cleanx
-'''
-After cloning, type '''cd cleanx ''' in your terminal and run install.py as root Cleanx works with Python version 2.7.x on any platform
+After cloning, type cd cleanx  in your terminal and run install.py as root Cleanx works with Python version 2.7.x on any platform
 # USAGE